elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The NetworkPolicy Dashboard have been updated to be more clear
 - Upgraded the Starboard-operator helm chart to `0.10.11` which upgrades the app version to `0.15.11`
+- Upgrade Gatekeeper helm chart to `v3.11.0`, which also upgrades Gatekeeper to `v3.11.0`
+- Updated Gatekeeper Dashboard to new one from upstream

 ### Changed